ZinChen/bakery-ruby/readme.md

 ## Usage

-- Run docker container, script will run immidiatelly
+- Run docker container, script will run immediately

   ```sh
     docker-compose run shell
   ```

-- Input required quantity of product and it's code
+- Input required quantity of a product and it's code

   ```sh
     13 CF
   ```

-- If product code is correct and quantity can be splitted in packages you will see correct result
+- If the product code is correct and quantity can be split in packages you will see correct result

-- If input is incorrect in some way you will see error message
+- If the input is incorrect in some way you will see an error message

 ## Run tests